 “I am often asked why I became a priest.
 Let me try briefly to reply.
 I must begin by saying that it is impossible to explain entirely.
 For it remains a mystery, even to myself.
 How does one explain the ways of God?
 Yet, I know that, at a certain point in my life, I became convinced that Christ was saying to me what he had said to thousands before me: “Come, follow me!”
 There was a clear sense that what I heard in my heart was no human voice, nor was it just an idea of my own.
 Christ was calling me to serve him as a priest.”

 There it is.
 My role essentially is to help men to answer the question, “Is it God’s voice which I am hearing in my heart calling me to be a priest?”
-Blessed John Paul recognises firstly that at the heart of this is a mystery – the reason why God may be calling me to the priesthood is not something I will ever understand fully in this life.
+Saint John Paul recognises firstly that at the heart of this is a mystery – the reason why God may be calling me to the priesthood is not something I will ever understand fully in this life.
 But what I am asked to explore, to understand is whether this is indeed his will for me and then to ask him for the grace, the courage to respond to his call.

-As Vocations Director, I help men, who are exploring this question, to deepen their relationship with Christ, to become a truly “living cell” within the Body of Christ which is the Church, and to have the trust and faith to allow the Church to help them recognise Christ’s particular calling for their life.
+As Vocations Promoter, I help men, who are exploring this question, to deepen their relationship with Christ, to become a truly “living cell” within the Body of Christ which is the Church, and to have the trust and faith to allow the Church to help them recognise Christ’s particular calling for their life.

 In this priesthood section, you will find a lot of different material which I hope will help you to explore this question.
 There are videos, articles and reflections on what it means to be a priest, testimonies from priests already serving in the diocese, and suggestions for what you could do next if you really want to explore your possible vocation to the priesthood.